Applying for Aid

 - Be sure that you list UW-Superior as one of your college choices.
 The UW-Superior Title IV School Code is 003925.

-- File your FAFSA as soon as possible after January 1.
-UW-Superior's priority filing date is March 15.
+- File your FAFSA as soon as possible after January 1 for the 2016-2017 school year.
+UW-Superior's priority filing date is March 15, 2016 for the 2016-2017 school year.
 Students whose applications are processed and completed by this date will receive the best financial aid package available to them.
-In order to have your application processed and completed by this date, we recommend that you file your FAFSA for the upcoming academic year by February 15.
+In order to have your application processed and completed by this date, we recommend that you file your FAFSA for the upcoming academic year by February 15, 2016.

 We are required to verify the accuracy of the information you provided on your FAFSA.
 If you are selected for verification, you will receive a letter or email to your UWS email account from us requesting: